In this section

 As of Wednesday 21 October, after reviewing the guidance for visiting as set out by NHSE, the Trust has taken the difficult decision to suspend visiting to all of our sites, with immediate effect.

 We have taken this decision to limit the spread of Covid-19, and to protect vulnerable patients and ensure staff safety.
 As soon as it possible to safely relax the visiting restrictions we will do so.

-Exemptions to this are end of life care circumstances at the ward manager’s discretion, and paediatric and maternity services.
+Exemptions to this are patients who are in their last days of life at the ward manager’s discretion, and paediatric and maternity services.

 Please be assured we will always seek to apply the visiting guidance compassionately as required e.g. for patients with dementia and mental health issues - and that this decision is taken at ward level, unless on a Covid positive ward where visiting cannot take place.

 At this time, family, friends and carers can stay in touch by using our virtual visiting service.
 You can also speak directly to a member of staff such as the ward sister, matron or community nurse by calling the ward.
 Alternatively, matrons at Scarborough Hospital can be contacted directly by email to: email@example.com

 It is really important that you follow the following safety measures if you do need to visit one of our hospitals:

 You must wear a face mask or covering when coming into hospital, even in the corridors and communal areas.

 Please try to bring as few items into the hospital as possible and keep your own items upon your person.
 Avoid bringing in bags where possible.